ChicoState/ux-tcg-binder/phaseIII/README.md

 <img width="623" alt="image" src="https://github.com/ChicoState/ux-tcg-binder/assets/84484268/c6148f60-d3ba-4677-a6fe-0e855b87dac5">

 * T3 (M=4.5, SD= 0.8366600265)
   * Almost all of the participants were able to navigate to the "shared collections" page and like a shared deck.
-Although, one participant ultimately failed to complete this task due to the lack of feedback when liking a shared deck.
+However, one participant ultimately failed to complete this task due to the lack of feedback when liking a shared deck.

 <img width="496" alt="image" src="https://github.com/ChicoState/ux-tcg-binder/assets/84484268/27c70a0f-ddd9-49bd-81a9-01cca03bfa60">

 * T4 (M= 4.5, SD = 0.5477225575)
-  * All participants found navigating to the market place page and examining the market details of a card simple and intuituve.
+  * All participants found navigating to the marketplace page and examining the market details of a card simple and intuitive.
 One participant, however, voiced that the button to take users to the marketplace page was not obvious to the eye due to the bland color palette.

 <img width="524" alt="image" src="https://github.com/ChicoState/ux-tcg-binder/assets/84484268/791cedcc-cb6f-45d1-8c53-6ab3b01c8432">

-### <ins>Qualitative Summary</ins>

 ### Debrief
 Some trends gathered from the feedback of the participants included a desire for a button to take you back to the previous page, more user feedback when submitting a new card or deck, and more vibrant UI colors.
 Participants especially voiced difficulty with adding new cards to their collection or deck.
 Due to a lack of feedback from the prototype, participants were confused about whether their card was added or not.